William Bonner

 Sarah was born at Mifflin, PA, on 11 January 1800.1 She was the daughter of David Bonner and Eleanor "Nelly" Johnson.
 Sarah applied for a marriage license on 3 February 1823.2 She married Rev. John Graham at Greenfield, Highland Co., OH, on 2 April 1823.1

 As of 3 February 1823,her married name was Graham.
-Sarah's occupation: PastorHe was elected Pastor of the new Presbyterian Church erected the same year. at Greenfield, Highland Co., OH, in 1835.3 She resided at Greene Co., Ohio, in 1854.
+Sarah's occupation: PastorHe was elected Pastor of the new Presbyterian Church erected the same year. at Greenfield, Highland Co., OH, in 1835.3 She was the plaintiff in a law suit at Greenfield, Highland Co., OH, on 14 January 1854.
+She resided at Greene Co., Ohio, in 1854.
 She resided in 1854.

 Last Edited=27 Aug 1999